I’m Vivian.

 Our persona, David's, journey map as a new owner of a Model-R from MyCar using the MyCar app from onboarding to the end of his lease.

-As David gets near the end of his lease after 2 years and 10 months, the app sends him a notification 2 months in advance, with an incentive to either extend the lease or purchase a new vehicle, beginning the loyalty cycle anew.
+As David neared the end of his lease after 2 years and 10 months, the app sends him a notification 2 months in advance, with an incentive to either extend the lease or purchase a new vehicle, beginning the loyalty cycle anew.

 Press the play button below to view the experience.